salahineo/mvc-crud/README.md

 ### Goal

-This is a CRUD application.
-I coded this project to practice on my knowledge HTML, CSS, Bootstrap, PHP (OOP), MySQL in a real project.
+This is MVC CRUD application.
+I coded this project to practice on my knowledge HTML, CSS, Bootstrap, jQuery, PHP (OOP), MySQL in a real project.

 ### Benefits